Publishing research data in the data.bris repository

 If you wish to publish data under access restrictions (i.e. not as Open data) please also see Publishing data under access restrictions.

 Once your deposit has been verified, your data will be published, along with the corresponding Deposit Record.
 You will be issued a unique British Library DataCite DOI (Digital Object Identifier) for each separate deposit you make.
 You can then use this DOI to cite your data in publications.
 We've more advice on Sharing research data by citing your published dataset.
 Data access statements are mandated by a growing number of funders: EPSRC and NERC currrently, and from 1 Jan 2021, the Wellcome Trust, as well as being recommended by other funders.

 Your published data deposits will appear in the data.bris data catalogue, in the DataCite registry, and are also visible to search engines, such as Google; this helps maximise visibility and impact.

 Data Stewards can nominate Data Deputies.
 As a Data Deputy you have the ability to complete the majority of the deposit process as described in this guide.
 However, only the Data Steward can request final data publication.
 We do this to ensure that the Steward gives final approval.

 For information on how to prepare your data for publication in data.bris, see Data preparation rules.

 Once your data is ready, see Data publication process for a complete guide to publishing your data in data.bris.

-Published data is not amendable - if your data requires updating, then please consider publishing a new version of your dataset with links to the original.
+If your data requires updating, you will need to publish a new version of your dataset with links to the original.
 See After publication for advice on this area.